ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04b-prog-preliminaries.md

 In the example above, we explicitly declare the types of array variables to illustrate our pseudocode conventions.
 However, in some cases, we may omit type annotations for simplicity.

-**References** In most programming languages, including our pseudocode, arrays are stored as references rather than direct values.
+**References**: In most programming languages, including our pseudocode, arrays are stored as references rather than direct values.
 This means that when you assign one array variable to another, you are copying the reference (or pointer) to the original array, not the array itself.

 For example: